gajus/moa/README.md

 ### Mother

 All models extend `Gajus\MOA\Mother`.
 Mother attempts to reduce the number of executions that would otherwise cause an error only at the time of interacting with the database.
-This is achived by using the prefetched table attributes to work out when:
+This is achieved by using the pre-fetched table attributes to work out when:

 * Accessing a non-existing property.
-* Setting proprety that does not pass derived or custom validation logic.
+* Setting property that does not pass derived or custom validation logic.
 * Saving object without all the required properties.

-Furthemore, Mother is keeping track of all the changes made to the object instance. `UPDATE` query will include only the properties that have changed since the last synchronisation.
+Furthermore, Mother is keeping track of all the changes made to the object instance. `UPDATE` query will include only the properties that have changed since the last synchronization.
 If object is saved without changes, then `UPDATE` query is not executed.

-> If you know a negative downside of the behaviour described above, please [contribute](https://github.com/gajus/moa/issues/1) a warning.
+> If you know a negative downside of the behavior described above, please [contribute](https://github.com/gajus/moa/issues/1) a warning.

 Delete operation will remove the object reference from the database and unset the primary key property value.